 Entrepreneurs spend so much of their time trying to increase productivity from their staff, and though offering pay rises and incentives can help to some regard, one of the simplest ways to do so is through office design.
-Below, we’ve rounded up some simple hacks to help you…
+Below, we’ve call center training pdf rounded up some simple hacks to help you…

 Facilities management services such as cleaning can be depended upon to create a cleaner and more efficient working environment.
 On top of this, you can implement a decluttering policy at your workplace; staff must put away documents before they leave for the end of the day.
 The less clutter, the less likely staff are to become distracted – or have any excuses!

 Colours can have a significant impact on our mood, so choosing the right ones for your office environment are key.
 Blue is widely considered to boost productivity in the workplace, but if you are looking for something less in-your-face, stick to whites and greys.
 Encourage staff to inject some colour into their working environment with picture frames and drinks coasters.